 There are some distinct differences between adopting authority—which gives a user temporary authority via the owner of an application program—and a profile swap:

 - Authority adoption works only for native object access.
 A profile swap is effective in both native and IFS environments.

 - While several techniques prevent adopted authority from carrying through to a subprogram call, the default setting allows authorities to accumulate.
 You can adopt the authority of multiple profiles as additional programs are called.

 - Profile swapping relinquishes the authority of the original profile before assigning the authority of the swapped profile.
 This enables the unique ability to lower the authority of a user.
 (For example, a user with *ALLOBJ special authority can swap to a profile that has read-only rights before accessing Query.)

 - Adoption never alters the underlying profile during the adoption process.
 In contrast, a profile swap literally changes a user to the target user—almost as if they had signed on.
 The user therefore assumes run-time attributes beyond just authorities, such as default output queue and command line access.

-Powertech Authority Broker removes the heavy lifting of profile swaps and enhances functionality far beyond the raw API support of the base operating system.
+Powertech Authority Broker for IBM i removes the heavy lifting of profile swaps and enhances functionality far beyond the raw API support of the base operating system.
 So much functionality, in fact, that IBM used to include it on their CDs!

-Users of Authority Broker can use preauthorized swap profiles to obtain a temporary change in authority.
+Users of Authority Broker for IBM i can use preauthorized swap profiles to obtain a temporary change in authority.
 Users can also run the swap directive from a command line or embed it in a program, making the swap transparent to the end user.
 (Think contractors and software vendors!)
 Real-time notifications can advise managers and auditors when users temporarily alter their authority; and authorized users can run detailed reports of command-line activities after they’re done.
-Authority Broker also supports segregation of duties, time-restricted switching, tamper-proof logging, and activity exporting.
+Authority Broker for IBM i also supports segregation of duties, time-restricted switching, tamper-proof logging, and activity exporting.